jonathanburns/blog/_posts/2024-12-11-bridge-collapse.md

 <div class="dialogue left">
   <img src="https://emerald-frequent-panther-621.mypinata.cloud/ipfs/bafybeiai3i7qsdsc5hj47ajhpevwifnxowcd6idbdcwbnrznyqmn47zmjq" alt="drawing">
-  <p>Right, but our native tokens will have no value on the bridge fork, because the source of truth for those tokens will be our fork, the one with the rollback.
+  <p>Right, but our <i>native</i> tokens will have no value on the bridge fork, because the source of truth for those tokens will be our fork, the one with the rollback.
 Those assets will be worthless on the bridge fork.</p>
 </div>

 <div class="dialogue right">